bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 A perspective transformation was performed on the binary image using the function `warp_img()` in section "Functions for Image Manipulation".
 The function takes in source points (src_pts) and destination points (dst_pts) to calculate a transormation matrix (M) using the function `cv2.getPerspectiveTransormation()`.
 The matrix is then used with `cv2.warpPerspective()` to warp the binary image.

 Originally, the ROI points were used for src_pts while the dst_pts were derived from src_pts values, however the transformation was not acceptable resulting in poor line fitting.
 Therefore, the src_pts and dst_pts were determined through trial-and-error.
-The original points shifted the image too far off-center resulting bad offset caclulations(see below).
-So, new point were determined (Table 1) to center to warped lane lines about the middle of the x-axis.
-Figures 5 show a straight image and the lane lines after the perspective transformation of it's binary image.
+The original points shifted the image too far off-center resulting bad offset caclulations (see below).
+So, new points were determined (Table 1) to center to warped lane lines about the middle of the x-axis.
+The approximate pixel distance between lane lines was about 850 pixels (200 pixels to 1050 pixels).
+Figures 5 show a straight image and the lane lines after the perspective transformation.

 [Table 1: Source and Destination Points for Matrix Transformation]